ericahicks/week10-angular-examples/my-app/README.md

 ## About the Application

-This project demonstrates how to use ngOnInit in a component to set the style of an element on the page.
+This project demonstrates how to use ngAfterViewInit in a component to set the style of an element on the page using DOM manipulation.

 ### Setup